Call for Presentations

 Information for presenters

 Most presentation slots at the workshop will be 20 – 25 minutes long, and will be grouped into thematic sessions.
 Where time allows, we encourage presenters to take part in panel discussions at the end of each session, when the audience can comment and ask questions.
-Sessions are chaired and facilitated by subject experts.
+Sessions are chaired and facilitated by subject experts, who may also lead roundtable discussions.

 We ask presenters for permission to publish their materials on our website, following the workshop, but if that is not possible for any reason then we respect the presenter’s wishes.

 Presenters are responsible for arranging, and paying for, their own travel and accommodation.
 They should also register to attend the workshop, via our website, and will be offered a modest discount on the workshop fee.
-This year we encourage all attendees to reserve a room with the Holmenkollen Park conference centre and hotel.
+Further details about registration, accommodation and travel options will be available shortly on our website.

 How to submit a proposal

-We are looking forward to welcoming speakers from across Europe, representing the worlds of healthcare system planning and finance, healthcare architecture and engineering, health facility construction, and healthcare infrastructure research.
+We are looking forward to welcoming speakers from across Europe and beyond, representing the worlds of health system planning and finance, health estates management, healthcare architecture and engineering, health facility construction, and healthcare infrastructure research.
+Technology and supply chain professionals are also very welcome to submit proposals.
+Please note that your proposal may cover more than one of the relevant topics.

-If YOU would like to contribute, with a case study or research findings, please fill out the form below or contact us via info@euhpn.eu. by 16th May.
+If YOU would like to contribute, with a case study or research findings, please complete the form below by 15th May 2026.
+If you have any questions, contact us via info@euhpn.eu.

 We cannot guarantee acceptance of all proposals, but we will try to accommodate as many as possible.
-Our aim is to confirm all accepted presentation proposals by 30th May.
+Our aim is to confirm all accepted presentation proposals by early June.

 You can submit a proposal to present as an individual or as a group of speakers.
 If the latter, please remember that presenter slots are usually 20-25 minutes, which limits the time available to each speaker.